JasnaMRB/Websockets-in-Typescript/README.md

 Run the server:
 <code>node build/server</code>

-Make some connections:
+Make some connections.
 In your Web browser Developer Tools console, add the following code:
   <code>
   var socket = new WebSocket('ws://localhost:3000');